in accordance with MAS Notice 124

 The BF method relies on a gradual transition from an expected loss ratio to an experience-related development.
 It is applied to the more recent accident years, for which the paid and incurred loss development methods may yield less accurate results.
 The expected loss ratios were selected based on the projected ultimate loss ratios for all historical years for which the premium information is available and benchmarks of similar risk profile in the Singapore insurance market.

 An additional loading is applied, otherwise known as a provision for adverse deviation (“PAD”).
-A provision for PAD as directed by Monetary Authority of Singapore (MAS), is included relating to the inherent uncertainty in the best estimate value of claims and premium liabilities at a minimum 75% level of sufficiency.
+A provision for PAD as directed by MAS, is included relating to the inherent uncertainty in the best estimate value of claims and premium liabilities at a minimum 75% level of sufficiency.

 Premium liabilities